rust-lang/book/src/ch20-02-multithreaded.md

 `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
 As discussed in the [“Creating Type Synonyms with Type Aliases”][creating-type-synonyms-with-type-aliases]<!-- ignore -->
-section of Chapter 19, type aliases allow us to make long types shorter.
+section of Chapter 19, type aliases allow us to make long types shorter for ease of use.
 Look at Listing 20-19.

 <span class="filename">Filename: src/lib.rs</span>